 Choice of medium of instruction under the MTB-MLE policy was made at the individual primary school level, potentially with input from school district officials and in consultation with staff and parents.
-Schools could also choose to teach in a language (usually Tagalog) even if it was not the most widely-spoken language among their students (for example, in linguistically diverse localities as a consensus choice).
+Schools could also choose to teach in a language (usually Tagalog or a regional "lingua franca") even if it was not the most widely-spoken language among their students (for example, in linguistically diverse localities as a consensus choice).